Black Coffee: 10 Health Benefits & 6 Side Effects

 Similar to tea, black coffee is able to reduce the risk of stroke.
 People who drink two to three cups a day have a 32 percent reduced risk of stroke.

 That’s according to a study based on data from about 365,000 people.
 They were analyzed over a decade.
-However, the research team points out the limitations of the study results, because only a few people develop strokes.
-Accordingly, that complicates the extrapolation.
+However, the research team points out the limitations of the study results, because only a few people out of the general population develop strokes to begin with.
+This directly complicates the extrapolation.

 Helps with Depression